LinkedInLearning/intermediate-jenkins-3978673/ch4_artifacts_and_testing/04_01_artifacts_fingerprinting/README.md

 # 04_01 Artifacts and Fingerprinting

+TODO: Use this document at the "golden" style for the other README docs, particularly the **lab** section.

 ## **What is an Artifact?**

 - An artifact is any file a Jenkins job creates that needs to be saved after a build.